Chickamauga

 of a baseball bat somewhere overseas.

-I don’t know what to make of that, since
+Who knows what to make of that, since

 this evening, in that very same world,

-woodsmoke smells like what we hoped to say
+woodsmoke smells like what we had hoped

-and our daughters pray for their hair done
+to say and our daughters pray for their hair done

 in pink rubber-bands.
 Is there a thread?